 La Guancha: A Fun Weekend Spot for the Whole Family

 If you are in the Ponce area on a weekend, and you want to go somewhere to hang out like a local, head to Paseo Tablado La Guancha (or simply “La Guancha”).
-This boardwalk area is a family-friendly place to enjoy local food, music, and the company of other people.
-There are also some other fun diversions like a beach, a playground for the kids, kayak rentals, tarpon feeding, and boat rides.
+This area is a family-friendly place to enjoy local food, music, and the company of other people.
+There are also some other fun diversions like a beach, a playground for the kids, Rides for the kids, tarpon feeding, live music and other fun.
 It is a fun place to spend a weekend afternoon or evening.

 Eat, Sit, Walk, Dance, or Feed the Fish